 |London General Omnibus Red||#D01A1E||208, 26, 29||0%, 88%, 86%, 18%||Pantone 485 C|

 Once again, the Pantone shade is the same as the red of the Underground logo and the Central Line… so that’s a great default shade if you love London: it’s basically the unofficial color of the city!
 (That’s also why the logo for this site is red!)

-I’ll be sure to update this table once more info about the Elizabeth line becomes available later this year.
 Are there any other London Underground color formats you need to complete your project or satisfy your curiosity?
 Let me know in the comments!